 Written assignments consist of 500-word essays, there will be six (6) of these essays assigned throughout the semester, plus one extra credit writing assignment.
 If you do not complete the extra credit assignment, your grade will be reflected as earned with the six (6) standard assignments.
 Please refer to specific assignment details for further information.
+Make sure to answer all the questions on the prompts.
 Assignments will be based on comparing and contrasting ideas presented in the lectures and course readings.
-Again, you will receive zero (0) points if any content from another student or the internet is copied.
-The rubric for each assignment and the extra credit assignment is given in full detail in e- Learning.
+Again, you will receive zero (0) points if any content from another student or copied.
+Plagiarism is not acceptable and will follow the guidelines given above.
+The rubric for each assignment and the extra credit assignment is given in full detail in Canvas (e-Learning).